Project Structure and Build System

 This is the root of a system project using PicoNut.
 It must contain the following files:

-Makefile: A PicoNut-compliant Makfile for the whole system.piconut-config.mk: System-specific configuration
+• Makefile: A PicoNut-compliant Makfile for the whole system.

 The Stage Tree (PN_STAGE_DIR)

-The stage tree is a directory inside the build tree or the system directory with the same structure as an installation tree, which is used to collect all exported outputs during a recursive multi-module build process.
+The stage tree is a directory inside the build tree with the same structure as an installation tree, which is used to collect all exported outputs during a recursive multi-module build process.

-All install-* targets defined in Makefiles actually write into the stage tree.
-Only the main install target actually writes into a real installation directory as specified by PREFIX.
-And it does so by updating the stage tree and then copying to $(PREFIX)
+All install-* targets defined in module-specific Makefiles write into the stage tree.
+Only the main install target actually writes into a real installation directory.
+And it does so by updating the stage tree and then copying it to the installation destination, which is

 For global builds (without a system context), the stage directory is contained in the build tree ($(PN_BUILD_DIR/pub).
 For system context, the stage directory is (PN_SYSTEM_DIR)/piconut.